ajey091/ajey091.github.io/_posts/2022-02-13-Alexnet-VGG-ResNets-etc.md

   - "deep-learning"
 ---

-While there are components common to many implementations of convolutional neural networks (CNN), there are some standard CNN architectures
+While there are components common to many implementations of convolutional neural networks (CNN), there are some standard CNN architectures that have set high standards for industry performance.
+Alexnet first came to the forefront when it performed well on the ImageNet dataset.
+VGG was proposed a few years later to establish a more standardized implementation of CNNs.